protesilaos/my-website/_commentary/2022-02-12-dog-misconceptions.md

 dog can indeed deter opportunistic aggressors and a highly trained dog will do so effectively.
 However, no dog will ever stand a chance against a determined, concerted attack against you.
-As such, I suggest you spend your money in some other way.
+As such, I suggest you spend your money some other way.

 For us ordinary folk who can't approximate such levels of expenditure, it is better to think of protection training as yet another kind of